You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [70:12]

-Not only space, but also value.
-When we make a value judgment, we also, based on certain kind of, you know, origin and access.
-And usually we think this is something we want to do and this is something we don't want to do.
-And this is something we don't want but we should do.
-Or something that we don't want to do and we should not to do.
-So we kind of categorize those things based on where is our origin.
-That is the way we make judgment.
-But the problem for human beings is this origin is always moving, always changing.
+not only space but also value.
+When we make a value judgment, we also based on certain kind of origin and access.
+Usually, we think this is something we want to do, and this is something we don't want to do, and this is something we don't want but we should do, or something that we don't want to do and wish not to do.
+So we categorize those things based on fear is our origin.
+That is a way we make judgment.
+But problem for human beings is this origin is always moving.
+All is changing.

 [71:14]

-So what he's saying here is there is no such origin and a way to measure it. measure the movement of water.
-It's prior to such a way to measure or grasp by using our interaction or any kind of way of thinking.
-And he, Fakudogen is saying that thinking is also a part of this movement.
-We can't put this timeless, spaceless movement within my thinking.
+So what he's saying here is there's no such origin and the way to measure it, measure the movement of water.
+It's prior to such a way to measure or grasp by using our interaction. or any kind of way of thinking.
+That thinking is also a part of this movement.
+We cannot put this timeless, spaceless movement within my thinking.
 It's opposite.
 Our thought is a part of this movement.
-So we can't contain this entire movement into my thought.
+So we cannot contain this entire movement into my thought.
 I think it's a very obvious thing, but we try to do, and we think we do.

 [72:23]